arosenfeld/immunedb/docs/index.rst

 .. |docs| image:: https://readthedocs.org/projects/immunedb/badge/?version=latest
    :target: https://immunedb.readthedocs.io/en/latest/?badge=latest

-**ImmuneDB** is a system to facilitate efficient storage and analysis of high-throughput B- and T-cell sequence data.
+**ImmuneDB** is a system to efficiently storage and analyze high-throughput B- and T-cell sequencing data.
 It provides V- and J-gene identification, clonal assignment, lineage construction, selection pressure calculation, and thorough exporting functionality.

 It also provides an intuitive and useful web interface a demo of which you can see `here <http://immunedb.com/demo>`_.